WONDERLAND CROSS-BOUNDARY

 WILDFIRE MITIGATION PROJECT

-• Removal of hazardous fuels on private property (for residents who choose to participate)
+• Hardening homes and removing hazardous vegetation on private properties (for residents who choose to participate)

-• Mowing and grazing for vegetation management on OSMP land
+• Mowing and cattle grazing for vegetation management on City of Boulder lands (OSMP and Parks & Recreation)

-• Community organizing for continued social momentum toward fire adaptation
+• Supporting community organizing for long-term fire adaptation

 project partners